 Figure 2.
 Ogden Lindsey sharing a chart at the 2003 International Precision Teaching Conference.

-Below shows a current version of charting with our master of ceremonies Malcolm Neely directing Precision Teachers with their data.
+Figure 3.
+A current version of charting with our master of ceremonies Malcolm Neely directing Precision Teachers with their data.

 Chartlytics recently had its first chart share.
 The following pictures show Chartlytics on display.